What is Styrofoam? The Ultimate Guide [2025 June Updated]

 origins of styrofoam

-Here is a list telling the key points of the styrofoam origins
+Here are the key points of the styrofoam origins

 • Styrofoam was first developed by researchers at The Dow Chemical Company in the mid-20th century.